 Blood transfusion is the most important treatment for symptomatic patients who rapidly develop severe, life-threatening anemia.
 In this situation, transfusion should never be withheld due to lack of "compatible" units.
 In general, patients who have not had a previous blood transfusion or been pregnant are at low risk for hemolysis of ABO-compatible blood.
 Even if transfused cells are hemolyzed, their hemolysis will be slower than the patient's own cells, so blood transfusion can be life-saving until more definitive therapy can be done.

-Treatment depends on the specific mechanism of the hemolysis.
+More specific treatment depends on the mechanism of the hemolysis.

 In drug-induced warm antibody hemolytic anemias, drug withdrawal decreases the rate of hemolysis.
-With alpha-methyldopa-type AIHA, hemolysis usually ceases within 3 wk; however, a positive antiglobulin test may persist for > 1 yr.
+With methyldopa-type AIHA, hemolysis usually ceases within 3 weeks; however, a positive antiglobulin test may persist for > 1 year.
 With hapten-mediated AIHA, hemolysis ceases when the drug is cleared from the plasma.
-Corticosteroids have only little effect in drug-induced hemolysis; infusions of immune globulin may be more effective.
+Corticosteroids and/or infusions of immune globulin may be used as second-line therapies.

-In idiopathic warm antibody AIHA, corticosteroids (eg, prednisone 1 mg/kg po once/day) are the standard first-line treatment.
-When stable RBC values are achieved, corticosteroids are tapered slowly with laboratory monitoring of hemolysis (eg, by Hb and reticulocyte count).
+In idiopathic warm antibody AIHA, corticosteroids (eg, prednisone 1 mg/kg orally once a day) are the standard first-line treatment.
+When stable RBC values are achieved, the corticosteroids are tapered slowly with laboratory monitoring of hemolysis (eg, by hemoglobin and reticulocyte counts).
 The goal is to wean the patient completely from corticosteroids or to maintain remission with the lowest possible corticosteroid dose.
-About two-thirds of patients respond to corticosteroid treatment.
+About two thirds of patients respond to corticosteroid treatment.
 In patients who relapse after corticosteroid cessation or who are refractory to corticosteroids, rituximab is usually used as a second-line drug.

-Other treatments include use of additional immunosuppressive drugs and/or splenectomy.
+Other treatments include use of additional immunosuppressive drugs, folic acid, and/or splenectomy.
 About one third to one half of patients have a sustained response after splenectomy.

-In cases of fulminant hemolysis, high-dose pulse corticosteroids can be used.
+In cases of fulminant hemolysis, immunosuppression with high-dose pulse corticosteroids or cyclophosphamide can be used.
 For less severe but uncontrolled hemolysis, immune globulin infusions have provided temporary control.

 Long-term management with immunosuppressants (including cyclosporine) has been effective in patients in whom corticosteroids and splenectomy have been ineffective.

 The presence of panagglutinating antibodies in warm antibody hemolytic anemia makes cross-matching of donor blood difficult.
-In addition, transfusions often superimpose an alloantibody on the autoantibody, accelerating hemolysis.
+In addition, transfusions could superimpose an alloantibody on the autoantibody, accelerating hemolysis.
 Thus, transfusions should be avoided when anemia is not life-threatening but should not be withheld in patients with severe autoimmune hemolytic anemia, particularly when the reticulocyte count is low.

 In many cases, avoidance of cold environments and other triggers of hemolysis may be all that is needed to prevent symptomatic anemia.

 In severe cases, plasmapheresis Plasmapheresis Apheresis refers to the process of separating the cellular and soluble components of blood using a machine.
 Apheresis is often done on donors where whole blood is centrifuged to obtain individual... read more is an effective temporary treatment.
 Transfusions should be given sparingly, with the blood warmed through an on-line warmer.

-AIHA is divided into warm antibody hemolytic anemia and cold agglutinin disease based on the temperature at which the autoantibodies react with RBCs.
+Autoimmune hemolytic anemia is divided into warm antibody hemolytic anemia and cold agglutinin disease based on the temperature at which the autoantibodies react with red blood cells (RBCs).

 Hemolysis tends to be more severe in warm antibody hemolytic anemia and can be fatal if reticulocytopenia is also present.